betula/betula/resume/README.md

 ## Contacts

-I can be available from 10 am by GMT+7 (from 1 pm by Melbourne time, from 6 am by Moscow time, from 4 am by London time).
+I can be available from 10 am by GMT+7 (from 1 pm by Melbourne time, from 6 am by Moscow time, from 4 am by London time) ([thetimezoneconverter.com](https://www.thetimezoneconverter.com/)).
 The preferred way for communication Zoom video call.

 + E-mail: [mail@betula.co](mailto:mail@betula.co)
 + Telegram: [t.me/betula17](https://t.me/betula17)